TomSB1423/Obsidian-Darkside20k/Meeting Notes/Term 2/Week 9.md

 	- **Main question is does DarkSide specifically look for WIMP energy depositions in NRecoil or ERecoil or both?**
 - Do q-values actually mean anything or is it just beta/gamma decay energy?
 - What about energy deposition vs radioactive decay?
+	- Lots of delayed so EDep can be a WIMP like event?